sriramkandukuri/devenv/README.md

 ### Bashrc

-Fully customised bashrc with beautiful prompt line and several helper functions.
+Fully customised bashrc with better prompt line and several helper functions.
 Refer to [bashhelp.md](https://github.com/sriramkandukuri/devenv/blob/master/help/bashhelp.md) for all shortcuts available.

-### Default programs

-Below programs get installed by default

-- cscope
-- ctags
-- python and python3
-- powerline fonts
-- bash-completion
-- ripgrep - For vim plugin
-- tmux
-- vim 8+
-- node js for coc plugin
-- etc...

 #### Note

-> Tested only with terminus and chrome secure shell on windows with ubuntu 16.04 remote server.
+> Tested only with terminus and chrome secure shell on windows with ubuntu 20.04 remote server.
-> Please report issue if you face issue with same setup.
+> Please report issue if you face any

 ### Contribution